cagilceren/React-Simple-Reminder-Front-End/README.md

 <br>

-This project is created as a part of self-learning.
+This project has been created as a part of self-learning.

-In this project, I have created an user interface for a TO-DO App.
+In this project, I have created a user interface for a TO-DO App.

 ## Build With